-- A. Any malicious damage or acts that result in additional clean up in or around the housing buildings, grounds, or other facilities or property is prohibited. - B. Residents are required to clean the area at the conclusion of using any common area, which includes ensuring trash is picked up, the room is vacuumed, and equipment and furniture are returned to their proper locations. - C. Residents must not remove any furniture or equipment from common areas. - D. Residents are prohibited from tampering with electronic (i.e. thermostats) or safety equipment, or misusing game equipment. - E. The use of spray paint, glitter, or glue on the surfaces of the Art Room is prohibited (i.e. gluing items to surfaces). - F. Violating any COVID-19 or safety precautions related to common areas and HRE property.
+- A. Any malicious damage or acts that result in additional clean up in or around any housing building, grounds, or other facilities or property is prohibited. - B. Residents are required to clean the area at the conclusion of using any common area, which includes ensuring trash is picked up, the room is vacuumed, and equipment and furniture are returned to their proper locations. - C. Santa Rosa residents are responsible for shared community cleanliness in their designated POD (e.g., wiping counters, disposing of individual trash, removing expired food, etc.) - D. Residents must not remove any furniture or equipment from common areas. - E. Residents are prohibited from tampering with electronic (i.e. thermostats) or safety equipment, or misusing game equipment. - F. The use of spray paint, glitter, or glue on the surfaces of the Art Room is prohibited (i.e. gluing items to surfaces). - G. Violating any COVID-19 or safety precautions related to common areas and HRE property.